DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 If you have a program with nested loops, you may need to analyze each loop level to see if it is parallelizable.
-Parallelizing the outer loop means that there will be more computations for each thread or task, which is called being more coarse grained.
+Parallelizing the outer loop means that there will be more computations for each thread or task, which is referred to as being more coarse grained.
 This can lead to much higher efficiencies, but it is not always possible.
 Often it is the inner loop that is easiest to parallelize, and this is most often the case with multi-threaded parallelism.